 Some tools like Google reverse image can help you decode the actual source and information of the picture, whether it is a digitally created piece or manipulated in any sort.

-2. Why Fact Checking is Important?
+Now I’ll Explain to You Why Fact Checking is Important

+It is important to check facts, proofread, and edit any online article or digital and social media content.
 If it is fake news, it will impact the opinion of the people who will read it.
 This will create misinformation and they might make decisions based on the knowledge that they attained via those articles.

-We know how news spread, fake news also spreads like fire.
+Posting content that is biased or defaming in any manner, can tarnish a person or brand’s image.
+We know how news spreads, fake news also spreads like fire.
 The reputation once affected takes a long time to regain its value.

 There can be legal consequences for spreading fake news and a brand might sue the author for spreading a fake news story and it might become a big case.

-Always make sure the author is genuine and so is the content to prevent any kind of legal action.
+- Always make sure the author is genuine and so is the content to prevent any kind of legal action.

-3. How to Solve the Problem?
+How to Solve the Problem?

+Although the problem is big and widespread, you can start small by making small differences.
 Innovative national educational programs, news literacy projects, and other awareness campaigns can help people understand what is fake news and how it is harmful.

 This can be started early even in middle school where middle school students can be taught how to fact check, explain domain manipulation, and even basic things like the use of capital letters.